risingwavelabs/risingwave-operator/README.md

 ## Introduction

 The RisingWave operator is a deployment and management system of the [RisingWave streaming database](https://github.com/singularity-data/risingwave) that runs on top of Kubernetes.
 It provides functionalities like provisioning, upgrading, scaling and destroying the `RisingWave` instances inside the Kubernetes cluster.
 It models the deployment and management progress with the concepts provided in Kubernetes and organizes them in a way called [Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 Thus we can just declare what kind of `RisingWave` instances we want and create them as objects in the Kubernetes.
-The RisingWave Operator will always make sure that they are finally there.
+The RisingWave operator will always make sure that they are finally there.

 The operator also contains several custom resources, as listed below: